200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-05-DragonDragonslayer.md

 ## Judge Comments

 Dragon/Dragonslayer is weirdly intimate.
 Like: you're holding hands with someone, and one of you is a dragon, and the other is a dragonkiller, and you slay each other and talk at length about it without breaking eye contact?
-That sounds very challenging to pull off, and I'll not lie, actually pretty hot. _- [Grant Howitt]_({{site.baseurl}}/judges)
+That sounds very challenging to pull off, and I'll not lie, actually pretty hot. - [_Grant Howitt_]({{site.baseurl}}/judges)